One of Applegreen's food court forecourts by the A14 westbound has recently transferred to the Welcome Break estate.

 There was a garage on the edge of Spaldwick at least as far back as 1978.

-When the A604 Spaldwick Bypass opened in 1983, interest turned to building a new filling station immediately next door to the original garage, closer to the new road as no signage was provided from the new road.
+When the A604 Spaldwick Bypass opened in 1983, interest turned to building a new filling station immediately next door to the original garage, closer to the new road.
 Several plans were put forward throughout the 1980s with some including a café and toilet block for the site.
 In 1988, Esso submitted plans to build a filling station here and this opened in 1989.
 The filling station went onto become Total for a short while, before returning to Esso.
 The old garage was later demolished and became a small housing estate in 1997.

 When plans were announced to turn the A604 into the A14, there was further interest in the petrol station, including a proposal to build a fast food restaurant, which didn't happen.